-- Locker room Free lockers are assigned in the Office of Admissions and Student Resources (Mayo A395).
+- Locker room Free lockers are assigned in the Student Services Center (Mayo A395).
 Students need to renew their locker each year and provide their own lock. - Kitchen area with tables, chairs, microwaves, refrigerators, sink, and a telephone for free local calls. - Lounge area with couches, chairs, and wireless internet. - Study room with tables, chairs, computers (with internet connectivity, Microsoft Office, SAS and STATA software) and a printer.